usmanaziz435/Orsted_rest/README.md

 It has following components.

-1.Py Virtual env having all the packages to run this code.

-2.Py script etl_orsted.py whole ETL is going on this script.(Copy randomly generated Dataframe to Postgres SQL) 1000,000 Rows in Market_Data table.
+1.Py script etl_orsted.py whole ETL is going on this script.(Copy randomly generated Dataframe to Postgres SQL) 1000,000 Rows in Market_Data table.

-3.Py script Rest_call.py is a REST API exposing data from database to Customized rest call to perform simple Aggregates and Filtering.
+2.Py script Rest_call.py is a REST API exposing data from database to Customized rest call to perform simple Aggregates and Filtering.

-4.Docker file to Host the whole solution both Python files along with dependencies.
+3.Docker file to Host the whole solution both Python files along with dependencies.

 # Limitations.